2021 Costs for Home Remodeling in Los Angeles

 According to Sweeten contractors in L.A., this number varies between an estimated $750 to $2,500 depending on the specific scope of work for each project.

 Sweeten contractors Anna and Vahik explains, “Permit costs vary for different neighborhoods.
 Average kitchen and bath remodels (“express permits”) with no structural changes or layout changes cost around $500 to $1,000.
 Bigger projects such as additions, remodels with structural changes, or exterior work that need plan changes start at $5,000 and can go up to $20,000 in cities like Santa Monica.”

-These figures provide a jumping off point to estimate your potential home remodeling costs in Los Angeles.
+These figures provide a jumping-off point to estimate your potential costs for home remodeling in Los Angeles.
 On the (more fun) planning side, Sweeten’s Renovation Checklist offers you a downloadable roadmap to organize all of the moving parts of a renovation including laying out your “must-haves” and “nice-to-haves.”

 Renovating your home or an ADU in Los Angeles?
 Sweeten can help!

 Post your project on Sweeten and we’ll match you with multiple vetted general contractors to provide estimates for your renovation.
 Sweeten also checks in with you until project completion.
 Just remember, sit down with your general contractor to develop an accurate budget and you’ll be on your way to the home you’ve always wanted.

 For the pricey market of Los Angeles, home remodeling costs will start between $100 and $400 per square foot (psf), depending on the room type.
 Remodeling “dry” rooms without plumbing, like bedrooms, offices, and hallways, starts around $100 psf, while “wet” rooms with plumbing, like kitchens and bathrooms, have starting costs closer to $400 psf.